 Just the other day, a friend gave me a plant that I really wanted.
 A gardening myth is if you say ‘Thank You,’ it will die or not grow well.
 Keeping that in mind, just in case, my response to him was this plant will have a special place in my garden.
 After talking with several folks, there have been a variety of responses to this old wives’ tale.
-One friend said she accidently said thank you and the plant she was given died.
-Another said they had never hear of this and always said thank you, but couldn’t say if this had any bearing on the plants health.
+One friend said she accidentally said thank you and the plant she was given died.
+Another said they had never heard of this and always said thank you, but couldn’t say if this had any bearing on the plant’s health.
 An elderly lady said that she asks the person to turn their head and she will ‘steal’ the plant.
 Don’t know where this started, but let’s look at a few gardening myths and see if they are true or a myth.

 Myth: If I treat my yard for white grubs this year, I won’t have Japanese Beetles next year.